What can I hope to gain from this retreat?

 Many motherless daughters have not had the experience of sitting in a room of women who understand their innermost challenges, triumphs, and fears.
 In addition, many of us were silenced in the past or told that we needed to be “over” the loss after a brief period of time.
 At a Motherless Daughters Retreat, you will be listened to and supported.
 Your story will be validated and respected.
 You will also learn ways to create new connections with your mother, and to honor the unique individual that you are, as both her daughter and as a female in your own right.

 What is the daily schedule?

-A typical retreat begins on Thursday at 5 p.m., with dinner at 6 p.m. and an evening program* that runs until about 9 p.m.
+A typical four-day retreat** begins on Day 1 at 5 p.m., with dinner at 6 p.m. and an evening program* that runs until about 9 p.m.